Editorial Independence Policy

 Zakiya Alake.
 A Boston-based African-American activist and small business owner; she is interested primarily in housing and socioeconomic issues, and was trained as a community journalist by BINJ through its journalism education program for working adults.

 Chris Faraone.
 BINJ editorial director and founder.
-Also editor-in-chief and associate publisher, DigBoston newspaper.
+Also editor-at-large of HorizonMass.

 Jason Pramas.
 BINJ executive director and founder.
-Also executive editor and associate publisher, DigBoston newspaper.
+Also editor-in-chief of HorizonMass.

 Saul Tannenbaum.
 A retired computer programmer, former community journalist, and current telecom policy activist living in Cambridge.